Lucius Tampius Flavianus

 Lucius Tampius Flavianus was a Roman senator who was consul twice, as a suffect consul.
-While the date of his first consulship is not certain, the name of his colleague for that term, Publius Fabius Firmanus, is.
-His second consulship, with Marcus Pompeius Silvanus Staberius Flavianus as his colleague, was for the third nundinium of the year 76.
+In his first consulship, whose date is no longer known, his colleague was Publius Fabius Firmanus.
+Flavianus stayed on the periphery of the civil war fought during the Year of the Four Emperors.
+Under the victor of the war, Vespasian, he served his second consulship, with Marcus Pompeius Silvanus Staberius Flavianus as colleague, in the third nundinium of the year 76.

 Life

 Flavianus' career is not yet known prior to his first consulship.
 An inscription from Fundi records that following that office he was proconsular governor of an unknown province, then governor of Pannonia.
 Pliny the Elder tells us the public province was Africa.
 As for the date of his governorship, while Ronald Syme attempted to show it was in the years 70/71, R.D.
 Milns notes "most scholars are in agreement that a Neronian dating is more likely."

 From the history of the Year of the Four Emperors, it is clear that he was governor of Pannonia in the year 69.
 He was likely governor in the previous year, 68--both Tacitus and the inscription from Fundi mention that Flavianus achieved a military victory, likely beyond the middle Danube, for which he later received triumphal ornaments.